Ibmurai/redis.mod/README.md

 ------------

  *  This client utilizes "The new unified request protocol", so it will only work with Redis >= 1.2.
+ *  The "full" (see TODO) Redis 2.2.4 command set is available, but commands will only work with a Redis server supporting them (i.e OBJECT is only available from Redis 2.2.3+).

 Building
 --------